ncatlab/nlab-content/pages/9/9/7/0/10799/content.md

 In classical [[algebraic number theory]] one embeds a [[number field]] into the [[cartesian product]] of its [[completion of a ring|completions]] at its [[archimedean absolute values]].
 This embedding is very useful in the [[proofs]] of several fundamental [[theorems]].
 For example, the algebraic integers in the number field embed discretely and co-compactly into this cartesian product, i.e., as a [[lattice in a vector space|lattice]], and this opens the way for example to the concrete realization of the group of units (modulo torsion) as a lattice, and also to the technique of Fourier analysis where Poisson summation applied to the lattice has classical implications for [[theta functions]] and [[zeta functions]].

 It was noticed by [[Claude Chevalley]] and [[André Weil]] that the situation is made even better if the number field itself is embedded in the cartesian product of its completions at all of its absolute values.
 With a few additional restrictions, these objects are known as the _adeles_, and the [[group of units|units]] of this ring are called the _[[ideles]]_.
-Under these restrictions, the given number field embeds discretely and cocompactly into the adeles.
+Under these restrictions, the given number field embeds discretely and cocompactly into the adeles, i.e., behaves as a lattice where it is again possible to apply Poisson summation.

 When considering the adeles and ideles, it is their [[topology]] as much as their algebraic structure that is of interest.
 Many important results in [[number theory]] translate into simple statements about the topologies of the adeles and ideles.
 For example, the finiteness of the [[ideal class group]] and the [[Dirichlet unit theorem]] are equivalent to a certain quotient of the ideles being compact and discrete.